mthaak/whatshouldiweartoday/README.md

 ### Style

-Use `npx eslint . --fix` to check and fix the style
+Use `npm run lint` to check the style of the code.

+Use `npm run format` to format the code.